* English only

 July 11 (transdisciplinary team + participants)

-On the 11th of July, you meet the transdisciplinary team.
-They listen, learn, reflect, interpret, connect and replicate, in words and images.
-Artist Koen Vanmechelen links the insights of each group to a work of art.
-Through unexpected encounters, "movement" returns in different forms and meanings, from the perspective of science, culture, and society.
-You engage with the transdisciplinary team and go on a 24h fertilisation and connection tour through Brussels.
+On the 11th of July, transdisciplinary team and participants came together, to listen, learn, reflect, interpret, connect and replicate, in words and images.
+Artist Koen Vanmechelen linked the insights of each group to a work of art.
+Through unexpected encounters, "movement" returned in different forms and meanings, from the perspective of science, culture, and society.
+The encounters and discussions with the transdisciplinary team were followed by a 24h discovery, fertilisation and connection tour through Brussels.
+On the program was a lecture, Yoga session, a guided tour around Brussels by Olaf Winkler and a taste of the night life during ‘Brussel danst.’

 Co-creation & vernissage

-The 4-day co-creation session takes place in the sanctum of Koen Vanmechelen's artist studio.
-In this phase, you consolidate and translate new insights and knowledge into various media and communication forms.
-Additional inspiration is gained in evening sessions on art, film, neighborhood engagement, etc. Filmmaker Stijn Coninx invites a young filmmaker to join the conversation.
+The 4-day co-creation session took place in the sanctum of Koen Vanmechelen's artist studio.
+In this phase, participants consolidated and translated new insights and knowledge into various media and communication forms.
+Additional inspiration came from evening sessions on art, film, neighborhood engagement, etc. Filmmaker Stijn Coninx invited Belgian filmmakers Olivia Rochette and Gerard-Jan Claes to join the conversation.

-The Co-creation session ends with a private vernissage in which you can present and test your (new) knowledge, ideas, creations and projects to the Unthinkable Experiment alumni, neighbourhood partners and a network of friends and family.
+The Co-creation session ended with a private vernissage in which participants presented and tested their (new) knowledge, ideas, creations and projects to the Unthinkable Experiment alumni, neighbourhood partners and a network of friends and family.

 The pen is ultimately in the hand of the new generations.
 Instead of a thesis, participants create a premises.
 A first attempt to define new ground rules, systems and basic values for a better society.
 A chapter for the library of the future (The Library of Collected Knowledge).

-In the fall of 2023, participants, partners, transdisciplinary team, and alumni of the previous editions will gather back together for one day at LABIOMISTA.
-During a festive moment, you will present your work and engage for action.
+On October 8 2023, participants, partners, transdisciplinary team, and alumni of the previous editions will gather back together for one day at LABIOMISTA.
+During a festive moment, they will discuss their experience and engage for action.

 Pythia Élodie Ouédraogo